Blockchain and Energy Industry: what is ahead?

 Blockchain can help collect fees for charging the vehicles

-RWE, one of the leading German electric utilities, is conducting a full-scale testing of a.
+RWE, one of the leading German electric utilities, is conducting a full-scale testing of a blockchain app for collecting fees for charging electric vehicles.
 Being a neat tool for a soon-coming economy of machine-to-machine (m2m) interactions, such an app will help the car drivers pay for charging their vehicles on the network of electric charging stations, and this money will be paid to the electric power producers, omitting any intermediary banking institution.

 RWE works closely with a German startup Slock.it to provide the drivers with the ability to pay for charging their vehicles using smart contracts issued using blockchain ledgers.
 With the EU automotive market being much inclined to the hybrid and electric vehicles, this app might be in a high demand quite soon.

 Power utilities can trade using blockchain, and Wien Energie is in the lead